 • Continued support for solar thermal in both the domestic and non-domestic RHI

 • Increased tariffs for new heat pumps

-• Biomass remains a key part for the scheme and will continue to be supported with increased support for large and industrial projects
+• Biomass remained a key part of the scheme and continued to be supported with increased support for large and industrial projects

-• Introduction of tariff guarantees will be introduced for large biomass boilers; large biogas plant; ground source heat pumps; and all capacities of biomethane; biomass-CHP and deep geothermal plant. via Renewableenergyinstaller.co.uk-details-of-rhi-reform
+• Introduction of tariff guarantees were introduced for large biomass boilers; large biogas plants; ground source heat pumps; and all capacities of biomethane; biomass-CHP and deep geothermal plants. via Renewableenergyinstaller.co.uk